 1. The Owner has available a limited number of "as-built" drawings and surveys for many of the existing facilities on the main campus.
-The A/E is responsible for the review of the available documents determining their possible benefit to them in the design of the project.
-Reproduction of said documents shall be coordinated with the Project Manager.
-2. The Owner has an active survey of asbestos containing materials (ACM) in facilities on the main campus.
-It shall be the responsibility of the A/E to review the material contained in these surveys and incorporate any effect that it could have on the design of a particular project.
-It is of utmost importance that the A/E and the Owner comply with South Carolina asbestos regulations.
-Additional surveys or tests for ACM can be coordinated with the Project Manager in accordance with the A/E Agreement.
-3. The Owner maintains a utility and site map of the main campus that is available for use by the A/E. Critical location and type of utility or other improvement shall be confirmed by additional survey as deemed appropriate by the A/E. Coordinate with the Project Manager and University [Surveyor](#) prior to the start of any survey.
+The A/E is responsible for the review of the available documents determining their possible benefit in the design of the project.
+2. All projects shall comply with South Carolina's asbestos regulations.
+Clemson's [Office of Occupational and Environmental Safety](#) has an active survey of asbestos containing materials (ACM) in facilities on the main campus.
+Any additional surveys or tests for ACM can be coordinated with the Project Manager in accordance with the A/E Agreement.
+Incorporate any asbestos related work in project scope and design.
+3. The Owner maintains a utility and site map of the main campus that is available for use by the A/E. Critical location and type of utility or other improvement shall be confirmed by additional survey as deemed appropriate by the A/E. Coordinate with University [Surveyor](#) prior to the start of any survey.